musikid/pjdfstest/book/src/test-declaration.md

 ### Root privileges

 Some tests may need root privileges to run.
-To declare that a test function require root privileges, `root` should be added to its declaration.
+To declare that a test function require such privileges, `root` should be added to its declaration.
 For example: